 Simran, though married with a child, would daily chat with her cousin and would often go and visit her cousin’s house and spend hours with him and his family.
 This would create friction between Simran and her husband.
 Simran felt she was being unnecessarily blamed even though it was an innocent relationship.
 Simran was clearly in denial about the situation.

 So a “crush” or attraction to another person can “interfere” in one’s marriage if it is not dealt with in a mature manner.
 Another client, Sonali, felt “bereft” from her husband’s attention and felt that she may have “flings” in the absence of attention from him.
+Why a married woman is attracted to another man?
+This is one of the major reasons.

 Sit down and talk to your partner about change